gerdemb/SQLiteChangesetSync/README.md

 ```

 - *Merge All*: Repeatedly create merge commits for all branches into a single branch.
 Branches are defined as "leaf node" changesets that have no children.
 Merging does not apply the changes.
 To update to the newly created branch, run pull. _Note_: Like regulars commits, merge commits can be pushed and fetched.
 The difference between a merge commit and a regular commit is that a merge commit has two parents and and two binary blobs of the database modifications to apply depending on which parent a pull operation comes from.
+- *Merge Conflicts*: Currently merge conflicts are detected, but ignored.
+A merge conflict is detected when attempting to apply a changeset, but the data under modification is different than when the changeset was created.
+The SQLite Session Extension has more details here:  [](https://www.sqlite.org/sessionintro.html#conflicts).

 # Future Exploration
 - **Performance**: Investigation the performance of this architecture on larger projects